gcioffi/TLIO/README.md

 ## IMU Simulator - Dataset from Real Flight IMU

-This could be generated using gvi as explained here, or, less efficiently, filling the TLIO needed files using the information from recorded rosbags (namely, IMU and ground-truth odometry topics).
-These are created during flights simulated in Gazebo using Agiros and the realted reference trajectories in .csv.
+The dataset for training and validation could be generated using gvi as explained here, or, less efficiently, filling the TLIO needed files using the information from recorded rosbags (namely, IMU and ground-truth odometry topics).
+The latter could be recorded during flights simulated in Gazebo using Agiros and the realted reference trajectories in .csv.
 The files used for TLIO are:

 - my_timestamps_p.txt
 - imu_measurements.txt
 - evolving_state.txt

-Here, we describe how to generate a new dataset starting from a .rosbag recorded in the Flying-Arena.
+Here, we describe how to generate a new dataset starting from a real flight .rosbag recorded in the Flying-Arena.
-We assume that the .rosbag contains vicon and alphasense data (namely, ground-truth and IMU).
+We assume that the .rosbag contains vicon and alphasense data (namely, ground-truth pose and IMU).

 Example output of rosbag info: